amanranahere/video-proctoring-system/README.md

 # Video Proctoring System

-A computer vision-based proctoring module that demonstrated how remote candidates can be monitored during online exams or interviews.
+A computer vision-based proctoring module that demonstrates how remote candidates can be monitored during online exams or interviews.
 This project is not a full-fledged exam platform, instead it serves as a proof-of-concept to show how real-time monitoring and suspicious activity detection can be achieved using modern ML tools.

 <br>